umati/UA-CloudPublisher/requirements/Spec.md

 }
 ```

-#### DateSet
+#### C - DataSet

-The DataSet follows the MetaData and other definitions of the specification.
-A DataSet for the umati Dashboard needs to contain at least the Payload as RowData and a DataSet message header with the following fields:
+The _DataSet_ follows the _DataSetMetaData_ and other definitions of the specification.
+A _DataSet_ for the umati Dashboard needs to contain at least the Payload as RowData and a _DataSet_ message header with the following fields:

 - Timestamp
 - Status
 - Name

-#### DateSet Example
+#### C - DataSet Example

 ```json
 {